peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 (but not more than <i>str</i>
 's length).

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
-If `HasFlags ` of the context is true, will also store the flags resulting from the peration (the flags are in addition to the pre-existing flags).
-Can be ull, in which case the precision is unlimited and rounding isn't needed.
+If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null, in which case the precision is unlimited and rounding isn't needed.

 <b>Return Value:</b>